osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ```

 Essentially, setting the tick's `tickInfo.SpreadRewardGrowthOppositeDirectionOfLastTraversal`
-to the pools accum value represents the amount of spread factors collected by the pool up until
+to the pools accum value represents the amount of spread rewards collected by the pool up until
 the tick was activated.

 Once a tick is activated again (crossed in either direction),